NikolaBorislavovHristov/jxbuild/builddoc.md

 # Android Build

 * Ensure you download the NDK from: http://developer.android.com/ndk/downloads/index.html
-* On  OS X the direct link is here
+* For OS X the direct link is here
     * http://dl.google.com/android/repository/android-ndk-r11-darwin-x86_64.zip

 * Change to the directory root where you doing builds.